 Some of the injuries that can occur from a broadside crash include:

 - Traumatic brain injury

 - Skull fracture and other broken and crushed bones

 - Organ damage

 - Lacerations and abrasions

 Preventing and mitigating injuries from side-impact collisions

 Because broadside crashes account for about 25% of traffic fatalities in the U.S., auto manufacturers have been making a strong effort to improve vehicle side protection by installing side airbags, which help protect the passenger’s body by distributing the impact forces of the crash over a larger portion of their body.
 The IIHS began testing side-impact protections in passenger vehicles in 2003 using tests that were more rigorous than the government’s test for side crashes.
 They use a crash test dummy with the stature of a smaller woman or a teen driver, and they use a barrier with the dimensions of a SUV, which would help assess what might happen in a real-world crash.
 Since the IIHS began testing side-impact protection in 2003, a lot has changed in the manufacture of passenger vehicles.
 Side-airbags are now standard in most passenger vehicles and passenger compartments are built stronger largely because of the Institute’s rigorous testing and ratings criteria.

 If you have suffered a serious injury in a broadside traffic accident, you may have some questions for an experienced Maryland car accident lawyer.

-Plaxen & Adler, P.A. is a premier personal injury law firm serving Maryland clients injured in car accidents.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm serving Maryland clients injured in car accidents.
 We invite you to call 410-730-7737 or fill out our contact form to schedule a free initial consultation now to learn more about our legal services.
 Our experienced car accident attorneys are here to help you recover the compensation you need.